hynek/characteristic/docs/api.rst

 #.
 By defining those attributes as class variables using instances of the :class:`Attribute` class.
    This approach has been added as of version 14.0 to make ``characteristic`` future-proof by adding more flexibility.
 #.
 Using a list of names which I henceforth refer to as the 'legacy way'.
-   Support for this approach will *not* be removed anytime soon, however no new features will be added so I strongly suggest to *not* use it.
+   As per our backward compatibility policy, support for this approach will *not* be removed before 15.0 (if ever), however no new features will be added so I strongly urge you to *not* use it.

 Both approaches usually entail the usage of the :func:`@attributes <attributes>` decorator which will automatically detect the desired approach and prevent mixing of them.

+.. autofunction:: attributes

 Legacy